 It's also important to look at whether industries are influenced by governments.
 For instance, some countries provide subsidies to strategically important industries.
 These subsidies might help boost profitability in the short-term, but may not be in place forever.

-The second half and final step of the top-down investing approach is to take a closer look at the details of an individual asset before purchasing it.
-In this case, investors should take a look at the fundamental and technical aspects of a specific asset within a country’s economy and industry subset.
-These assets might include foreign stocks, American Depositary Receipts (“ADRs”), international ETFs targeting specific areas, or other asset types.
+The final step of the top-down investing approach is to take a closer look at the details of an individual asset, which might include foreign stocks, American Depositary Receipts (ADRs), international ETFs, or other asset types.

-On a technical level, international investors should look for assets that have rising rather than falling prices in order to trade alongside the trend.
-On a fundamental level, investors should seek out undervalued assets relative to both domestic securities and international securities sharing the same asset class and industry.
+On a technical level, international investors may look for assets that have rising rather than falling prices in order to trade alongside the trend.
+On a fundamental level, investors may seek out undervalued assets relative to both domestic securities and international securities of the same asset class and industry.
 These dynamics ensure that investors aren’t overpaying for a given asset.